 - Independent living assistant, Homes for Independent Living

-Listed below are some of the internships Lakeland College psychology students have landed during their stay at Lakeland:
+Listed below are some of the internships Lakeland University psychology students have landed during their stay at Lakeland:

 - Bridgeway House - Sheboygan, Wis.